cmu-phil/py-tetrad/README.md

 - OK, verified backward compatibility.
 Old projects should not break.
 - PIP install ran and did the install.
 Next, I need to make a sample script somewhere tlese that uses it.
+- The PIP install is currently from Github; the command it:  pip install git+https://github.com/cmu-phil/py-tetrad

 JR